 Devices (other than dental) that replace all or part of a body part or function.
 These include but are not limited to testing, fitting, or training in the use of prosthetic and orthotic devices; as well as: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
-Includes certain supplies related to prosthetic and orthotic devices, and repair and/or replacement of prosthetic
+Includes certain supplies related to prosthetic and orthotic devices, and repair and/or replacement of prosthetic and orthotic devices.
+Also includes some coverage following cataract removal or cataract surgery - see Vision Care later in this section for more detail.

-22% coinsurance for Medicare-covered prosthetic devices, related supplies, and services.
+23% coinsurance for Medicare-covered prosthetic devices, related supplies, and services.

-50% coinsurance for Medicare-covered
+50% coinsurance for Medicare-covered prosthetic devices (based on the Medicare allowable amount).